 A third step is to consider the topological realization, $|K|$, of $K$ and define a complex of $\ov{p}$-intersection, $\lau C {\ov{p}} * {|K|}$, as a subcomplex of the singular chains on $|K|$.
-This situation has been studied by King \cite{MR800845} who proves the existence of an isomorphism between the two homologies, in the case of CS sets.
-This situation is developed in a thorough way in \cite[Section 5.4]{LibroGreg}.
-Let us emphasize that the proof is not a direct comparison between the simplicial and the singular points of view: the PL case is using as intermediate between them and a structure of CS set is required.
+This has been done by King (\cite{MR800845}) who proves the existence of an isomorphism between the singular and the PL intersection homologies, in the case of CS sets.
+These relationships between the three points of view are developed in a thorough way by G.~Friedman in \cite[Sections 3.3 and 5.4]{LibroGreg}.
+Let us emphasize that, unlike that of the classical case, the proof is not a direct comparison between the simplicial and the singular points of view: the PL case is used as intermediate between them and a structure of CS set is required.

-Let's go back to the classical situation with a Euclidean simplicial complex, $K$, of topological realization $|K|$, $\hiru C{*} K$ the complex of simplicial chains on $K$ and $\hiru C{*}{|K|}$ the complex of singular chains on $|K|$.
-The proof (see \cite{MR1867354}) that the inclusion $\hiru C * K\to \hiru C {*}{|K|}$ is a quasi-isomorphism goes as follows. \begin{enumerate}[(a)] \item If $K^{(\ell)} $ is the $\ell$-skeleton on $K$, we built a morphism of short exact sequences,